thl19git/ANSI-C-to-MIPS-Compiler/c_compiler.md

 17. variables of `double`, `float`, `char`, `unsigned`, structs, and pointer types - probably avoid
 18. calling externally-defined functions (i.e. the file being compiled declares a function, but its definition is provided in a different file that is linked in later on) - done
 19. functions that take more than four parameters - done
-20. mutually recursive function calls - probably supported (untested)
+20. mutually recursive function calls - done
 21. locally scoped variable declarations (e.g. a variable that is declared inside the body of a while loop, such as `while(...) { int x = ...; ... }`. - done except repeated names both in scope
 22. the `typedef` keyword - maybe do?
 23. the `sizeof(...)` function (which takes either a type or a variable) - maybe do?